-Lar.
-A Key Outcomes for each actor Key interventions Core AoGD Indicators 4.4.5.a Children, adolescent girls and young women are prevented from malnutrition Increase household food security Nutritional education at household and community level Optimal feeding practices in infant and young children Dietary diversifications Anaemia prevention specifically in vulnerable groups (adolescent girls, pregnant and lactating mothers) Functional linkages with government sponsored programs (e.g., Poshan Abhiyan, Anaemia Mukt Bharat, etc.) % of families reported they had adequate food for all their family members in last one month preceding the survey. % of parents, caregivers report that their infants aged under 6 months were breast-fed exclusively in the past 24 hours % adolescent girls are anaemic 4.4.5.b SAM and MAM children have equitable access to treatment services Capacity enhancement of frontline workers to identify and manage MAM and SAM children Home based care including counselling for MAM children Access to facility-based treatment of SAM children Access to Energy-Dense Nutritious Food (EDNF) to the malnourished children of children under 5 years with moderate or severe acute malnutrition/wasting (MAM or SAM) of children with severe acute malnutrition (SAM) receiving therapeutic treatment 4.4.5.c Children have access to safe drinking water, improved sanitation and are prevented from water borne diseases Increase access to safe drinking water WASH infrastructure in schools Behaviour change communication on handwashing, improved sanitation and hygiene % of households where people drink water from a protected or treated water source % of children under 5 years who were ill with a preventable childhood illness (diarrhoea) in the last two weeks. % of people who washed their hands with water and soap at critical times in the last three days. % of parents who know how to prevent and manage diarrhoea amongst young children % of people who have improved access to sanitation facility at home and / community development enrolment of their children in the catchment AWCs. % of parents/caregivers who report using key nurturing care practices for their young children's development in the last three days. % of parents, caregivers who report that they engaged in four or more activities to promote the learning of children under five years in the last 3 days % of trained parents who know how to early identify children-at-risk for developmental delay or disability and to respond appropriately. % of children under five years who have achieved age appropriate developmental milestones.
+Key Outcomes for each actor Key interventions Core AoGD Indicators 4.4.5.a Children, adolescent girls and young women are prevented from malnutrition 1.
+Nutritional education at household and community level 2.
+Awareness creation among mothers on optimal feeding practices in infant and young children 3.
+Dietary diversifications through kitchen garden, Recipe Booklet, Linkages with Govt.
+Food security schemes 4.
+Functional linkages with government sponsored programs (e.g., Poshan Abhiyan, Anaemia Mukt Bharat, etc.) 1. % of families reported they had adequate food for all their family members in last one month preceding the survey.
+2. % of parents, caregivers report that their infants aged under 6 months were breast-fed exclusively in the past 24 hours 3. % adolescent girls are anaemic 4.4.5.b Infants and young children have access to quality early childhood development 1.Parenting education program for gender responsive nurturing care 1. % of parents/caregivers who report using key nurturing care practices for their young children's development in the last three days.
+2. % of parents, caregivers who report that they engaged in four or more activities to promote the learning of children under five years in the last 3 days 3. % of children under five years who have achieved age appropriate developmental milestones.

+4.4.5.c Mothers have access to quality maternal, newborn and child health care services provided by the government Improve infrastructure and trained resources for comprehensive RMNCH services Access to quality pre-natal, intra natal and ante natal care services on MNCH provided by the government under the Ayushman Bharat Programme Access to equitable immunisation 1. % of adolescents and women with a birth in the last two years who had at least four antenatal contacts, including at least one in the last trimester, during the last pregnancy 2. % of adolescent girls who have given birth or are pregnant at the time of the survey 4.4.5.d SAM and MAM children have equitable access to treatment services Capacity enhancement of frontline workers to identify and manage MAM and SAM children Hme based care including counselling for MAM children Acess to facility-based treatment of SAM children Access to Energy-Dense Nutritious Food (EDNF) to the malnourished children 1. % of children under 5 years with moderate or severe acute malnutrition/wasting (MAM or SAM) 2. % of children with severe acute malnutrition (SAM) receiving therapeutic treatment 4.4.5.e Children have access to safe drinking water, improved sanitation and are prevented from water borne diseases Increase access to safe drinking water WASH infrastructure in schools Behaviour change communication on handwashing, improved sanitation and hygiene 1.% of households where people drink water from a protected or treated water source and / community 2.% of people who washed their hands with water and soap at critical times in the last three days.
+3. % of parents who know how to prevent and manage diarrhoea amongst young children 4. % of people who have improved access to sanitation facility at home and / community

-Programme 6: Resilience in Emergencies (RiE)
+Programme 6: Climate and Humanitarian Action (CHA)